JoshTickles/macOS/Glances-Grafana/Readme.md

 Quick write up on how I use these 3 tools to great great looking monitor graphs in a pinch.

-This is gonig to assume you have influxDB and Grafana already installed and have created your InfluxDB database.
+This is going to assume you have influxDB and Grafana already installed and have created your InfluxDB database.
 You can install these via Docker however my prefered method is to spin up a Linux VM for centeral monitoring needs on your network.

 ![](http://i.imgur.com/v4cuq5f.png)